- The CareerBeacon Team

 Do you need a side hustle?
 It probably couldn’t hurt, particularly if you live in one of Canada’s more expensive areas.

-According to a recent survey by Bankrate, nearly half of working people in North America (45%) report doing work outside of their primary job.
-Many people rely on these gigs to make ends meet, while others do it as a source of disposable income.
+According to a Bankrate side hustle survey, roughly four in ten working adults report doing work outside of their primary job.
+Many people rely on these gigs to make ends meet, while others use them to supplement their income or build financial flexibility.

 For many, it feels like no matter how hard we work, it’s still impossible to stay afloat.